 Some seeds need light to germinate, while others prefer darkness.
 This information is usually on the seed packet, but regardless; don’t plunk the container down on a window sill in full sun right away.
 It will get far to hot and broil everything.
 The soil has to stay moist but not wet.

-Most important, seedlings are like babies and need extra care, but as they grow into kids, then teenagers, they become tougher, tough enough to rake and hoe, to plant and harvest, to pull weeds — and mow lawns.
+Remember, like seedlings, kids need care and attention, but as they grow they become tougher, tough enough to rake and hoe, to plant and harvest, to pull weeds — and mow lawns.
 Start them early for future success.